 For reinforcing steel to corrode, the passive oxide layer on the steel must fail.
 If the concrete cover that protects the reinforcing steel is damaged and the bond between the concrete and steel reinforcement bar is broken, the steel’s passive layer will break down and active corrosion of the steel will start.

 When steel corrodes, the resulting rust occupies a greater volume than the steel.
 The corroding steel reinforcing bars can expand to eight (8) times the volume of the original steel.
-This expansion creates tensile stresses in the concrete, damaging the surrounding concrete causing development of cracks, delamination, and spalling.
+This expansion creates tensile stresses in the concrete, damaging the surrounding concrete causing the development of cracks, delamination, and spalling.

-The corrosion of reinforcement steel leads to a reduced resistance of the steel bars, which depending on severity, may negatively affect the load-bearing capacity and service life of the concrete.
+The corrosion of reinforcement steel leads to reduced resistance of the steel bars, which depending on severity, may negatively affect the load-bearing capacity and service life of the concrete.